Skip to content

 Who are the parties in a credit card payment?

-Cardholders are consumers and corporates (corporates pay more for credit cards).
+Cardholders are consumers and corporates.

 Card Schemes sponsor the card network, set rules, and interchange fees.